“Miniature” Jersey Dairy Cattle are wonderful once a day family milk cows who provide nourishing food for the whole

-Known and loved for the rich butterfat milk they produce as well as their beauty, the Jersey breed was developed on the Isle of Jersey in relative isolation from other cattle breeds.
-Jersey’s are one of the oldest dairy breeds, with pure bloodlines tracing back to almost 600 years.
+Known and loved for the rich butterfat milk they produce as well as their beauty, the Jersey breed is the iconic family milk cow.

-All of our cows come from an organic background and generations of grazing (we do supplement with kelp and other natural minerals and vitamins).
+Our cows come from an organic background and generations of grazing (we do supplement with kelp and other natural minerals and vitamins).
 Calves are raised on real milk for at least 6 months for a well-developed rumen, immune system, and future fertility.
 We allowed two calves that stayed here on our homestead to nurse until they were 15 months old, one the cow weaned on her own, and we assisted with weaning the bull calf.